 Hikes in South Dakota

 South Dakota, home of Mount Rushmore and Badlands National Park, is a sparsely populated state offering much for outdoor enthusiasts to explore.
 The Black Hills are a small but significant mountain range in the southwest corner of the state, famous for pine forests and granite formations.
-Mount Rushmore National Monument, Wind Caves National Park, Jewel Cave National Monument, Custer State Park, and Crazy Horse Memorial are all popular destinations in the Black Hills.
+Mount Rushmore National Memorial, Wind Cave National Park, Jewel Cave National Monument, Custer State Park, and Crazy Horse Memorial are all popular destinations in the Black Hills.

 East of the Black Hills, the Badlands don’t look like the rest of the Great Plains.
 French trappers named this land “les mauvaises terres à traverser.”
 There is no doubt that this rough terrain of eroded spires and pinnacles would have been hell for early explorers to cross.
 The contrast of Badlands buttes and surrounding prairie grasses make this a very dramatic national park.
 Today, roadways make it easy to explore and enjoy the Badlands, even if you have limited time.

-Hiking South Dakota
+Hiking in South Dakota

 |Door Trail in Badlands National Park|